top of page

 Why are transactions failing or declining?

-Unless the declines are genuine, your terminal may be experiencing connection problems.
+Unless the declines are genuine, your terminal may be experiencing connection issues.

-If this symbol is currently not visible, it means the terminal is not connected to the Wi-Fi at the moment.
+If the symbol is missing, the terminal is not currently connected to Wi-Fi.

-Check whether your Wi-Fi router is working and has internet access - try connecting another device to it, like a mobile phone, and attempt to load a webpage.
+1. Check your Wi-Fi router is working and has internet access (e.g., connect a phone and load a webpage).

-If your terminal has a SIM card installed, you can attempt to use GPRS connection instead by turning off Use Wi-Fi in the Wi-Fi settings menu.
+4. If your terminal has a SIM card, you can switch to GPRS by turning off Use Wi-Fi in the settings.

 For a guide on how to connect to Wi-Fi, click here.

-A terminal connected via GPRS will usually show either a 4G or 3G symbol in the top right corner of the screen.
+A GPRS connected terminal should have a 3G/4G symbol in the top right corner of the screen.

-If you have tried all of the above relevant to your type of connection and are still unable to complete a successful transaction, please call the technical support helpdesk for further assistance.
+If you have tried all of the above steps relevant to your type of connection (Wi-Fi or GPRS), or if neither connectivity symbols are visible; and you are still unable to complete a transaction, please contact the technical support helpdesk for further assistance.

 Why does my terminal say "Acquirer Disabled"/"Security Error"/"Bad MAC"?